-Amazon Web Services chief Jassy gets $35M in 2016 compensation
+Amazon Web Services chief Jassy earns $35M in 2016, besting Bezos

-Andy Jassy, promoted to lead the cloud computing division a year ago, was the company’s top-paid employee among the six executives whose compensation has to be disclosed.
+Andy Jassy, promoted to lead the cloud-computing division a year ago, was the company’s top-paid employee among the six executives whose compensation has to be disclosed.
 CEO Jeff Bezos got his usual $81,840 salary and $1.6 million in security services last year.

 Leading the fastest-growing and most profitable division of Amazon.com is paying off for Andy Jassy.